 Note: Tier1FX does not allow arbitrage.

-This is because Forex spot transactions settle two (2) business days from the date of the actual trade.
+This is due to the fact that Forex spot transactions settle two (2) business days from the date of the actual trade.